Home Improvement Contract

 Not all renovations are created equal, and the same goes for permits!
 Whether you need a permit depends on what kind of work is being done.
 Generally, bigger projects that change the structure of a home, mess with the electrical system or plumbing, or are major renovations, will likely need a permit.

 A permit makes sure everything is safe and up to code.
-But for smaller things like painting or fixing a leaky faucet, it’s probably good to go without one.
+But for smaller things like painting or fixing a leaky faucet, you could go without one.

-Here's a quick rule of thumb: if the project involves anything major that could impact the safety or structure of your house, check with the local building department to see if a permit is required.
+A good rule of thumb is, if the project involves anything major that could impact the safety or structure of your house, check with the local building department to see if a permit is required.
 Better safe than sorry!

 Everyone wants the renovating process to go smoothly, but hey, no one can predict the future!
 If there's ever a need to cancel a home improvement contract, the first step is to check the "termination clause" in the agreement.
 This is the off-switch for the contract and will outline the steps that need to be taken.
 Usually, it involves sending a written notice to the contractor within a certain timeframe.